bitzesty/vigilion-scanner/README.md

 The id is obtained as a response from POST /scans

-## Scan status
+## Scan statuses

-** pending: The file was not yet scanned.
+* pending: The file is queued for scanning.
-** scanning: The scan is being scanned.
+* scanning: The scan is being scanned.
-** clean: The scan succeeded and the file is clean.
+* clean: The scan succeeded and the file is clean.
-** infected: The scan succeeded but the file was infected ** error: The scan has not succedded.
+* infected: The scan succeeded and the file was infected.
-** unknown: Unknown error.
+* error: Unable to scan the file.

 ## HTTP Statuses